Sun-dried Tomato and Spinach Quiche

 - Preheat oven to 375º.

-- Bake until puffed and golden brown, about 30 minutes or till the center is set.
+- Bake until puffed and golden brown, about 30 minutes, or until the very center jiggles very slightly when tapped or looks set.
 Serve warm or at room temperature.

 Inspired by The Good Egg by Marie Simmons.

 Amount Per Serving: Calories: 200Total Fat: 14gSaturated Fat: 8gTrans Fat: 0gUnsaturated Fat: 5gCholesterol: 131mgSodium: 411mgCarbohydrates: 11gFiber: 1gSugar: 5gProtein: 9g